AdobeDocs/deliverability-learn.en/help/additional-resources/increase-reputation-with-ip-warming.md

 Internet Service Providers (ISPs) or Mailbox Providers (MBPs) take precautions when they detect an unfamiliar IP and sending domain.
 This is standard procedure associated with any new sending IPs, regardless of sender type.
 ISPs/MBPs put the IP and sending domain under high scrutiny to determine if the emails being sent from this IP and domain are spam or not.
 This is standard procedure associated with any new sending IPs, regardless of sender type.

-ISPs will examine carefully the sending volume, send frequency, complaints, and bounce rates generated from these mailings.
-These are all checked closely because these are indicators of reputation of the sender – be it good or bad.
+ISPs examine carefully the sending volume, send frequency, complaints, and bounce rates generated from these mailings.
+These are all checked closely because they are indicators of reputation of the sender – be it good or bad.

 Naturally, this process of examining these data points takes time, and it cannot be achieved in a day or two.
 Reputation is built over time.
 This process is like letting a stranger in your home.
 Would you have reservations about having someone you have never met enter your home?

 Very likely the answer is yes.
 You would want to analyze this person and their motives.
 Do they mean harm?
 Are they a threat?
 ISPs do the same to protect their network from malicious or unwanted traffic.
-Positive reputation metrics will help you go a long way in a successful IP warming process.
+Positive reputation metrics help you go a long way in a successful IP warming process.
 That’s why we stress the importance of starting off with sending small email volumes and starting to send to your highly engaged customers first.
 For more on this, see [Targeting criteria when sending new traffic](/help/transition-process/targeting-criteria.md).

 Sending large quantities of email from a brand new IP or IPs right out of the gate is a poor practice and will likely cause you some deliverability difficulties.
 It’s important to note that even if you start to send small volumes and gradually increase them as recommended, it is still necessary to follow email best practices.